 Over the years, several special mandates have been entrusted to the Directeur général des élections du Québec and his predecessors.
 For instance, in 1982, the Directeur général des élections assumed responsibility for holding polls for the Caisses d’entraide économique.
 In addition, the Directeur général des élections du Québec provided assistance to the Inuits of New Québec for a referendum in 1987 and an election in 1989, acted as personal representative of the Secretary General of the Organization of American States (OAS), coordinated the OAS’s observation mission to Haiti in 1990, and performed a feasibility study concerning the establishment of a permanent list of electors in 1992.
 Finally, in June 1998, the Directeur général des élections du Québec assumed responsibility, on a selective basis, for the administration of school elections.

+A feasibility study concerning the establishment of a permanent list of electors was undertaken in 1992.
 The Directeur général des élections du Québec has been responsible for preparing and administering the permanent list of electors since 1995.
 This list was first used for the municipal elections of November 1997.

+In June 1998, the Directeur général des élections du Québec assumed responsibility, on a selective basis, for the administration of school elections.
 In 2002, the institution was given powers and responsibilities in respect of school elections that are similar to its municipal powers.